 The Food Safety Modernization Act (FSMA) introduced a transformative approach to food safety, emphasizing prevention over response.
 Among its key components, the Preventive Controls for Human and Animal Food rule plays a critical role in ensuring the safety of food products at every stage of the supply chain.
 This rule mandates facilities to identify and implement measures that prevent potential hazards, safeguarding the health of both consumers and animals.

-In this article, we’ll explore the requirements, challenges, and benefits of FSMA’s Preventive Controls rule, breaking down its application to human and animal food production.
+In this article, we’ll explore the requirements, challenges, and benefits of the FSMA Preventive Controls rule, breaking down its application to human and animal food production.

 Let’s begin with an overview of this pivotal regulation.

-Overview of Preventive Controls for Human and Animal Food
+Overview of FSMA Preventive Controls for Human and Animal Food

 The Preventive Controls for Human and Animal Food Rule is a cornerstone of FSMA, designed to proactively address potential food safety hazards at every stage of production and distribution.
 It applies to facilities registered with the FDA and establishes a framework to prevent contamination and protect public health.